Monty Ioane

-Montanna Wilson Ioane ([uɑːneɪ]; born 30 October 1994) is an Australian-born Italian professional rugby union player who primarily plays wing for the Rebels in Super Rugby.
+Montanna Wilson Ioane ([uɑːneɪ]; born 30 October 1994) is an Australian-born Italian professional rugby union player who primarily plays wing for Lyon in the Top 14.
 He has also represented Italy at international level, having made his test debut against Wales during the Autumn Nations Cup.
 Ioane has previously played for clubs such as Stade Français, Tasman, Bay of Plenty, and Benetton.

+On 22 August 2023, he was named in the Italy's 33-man squad for the 2023 Rugby World Cup.

 Early life

 Monty Ioane was born to a Samoan father, Paul, and a Fijian mother, Vika, in Melbourne, Victoria.
 As a young child Monty did not enjoy playing rugby and quit the sport until returning to it at age 12.
 After receiving a scholarship, Monty moved to Brisbane, Queensland to attend Anglican Church Grammar School at age 16.
 He stated that the decision to leave his parents in order to attend boarding school was difficult but his uncle Digby Ioane was already based in Brisbane and playing for the Queensland Reds.
 Monty Ioane played rugby while attending school and advanced to the Queensland Reds Academy.

 At age 18, Monty Ioane moved to Paris, France, to play professionally.
 His uncle Digby had signed with Stade Français and worked out a deal to have his nephew Monty sign to the club with him.
 In 2015, Digby shifted to playing in Japan while Monty moved to play in New Zealand.